 6990 Dickman Rd, Apollo Beach, FL 33572

 On Tampa Bay’s chilliest days, you can expect to see hundreds of manatees from multiple different viewing vantage points at the center.
 The area is a state and federally designated manatee sanctuary because it provides the warmth the manatees need to survive the coldest months of the year.
+On chilly days manatees gather here by the hundreds.

 Admission is free, there’s no fee to park, and the center is stroller and wheelchair friendly.
 Multiple picnic spots provide ample space to enjoy lunch together.
 Besides viewing the manatees, you can also stroll along the 1-mile nature loop and climb the 50-foot observation tower for scenic views.
 There’s also a stingray touch tank, education center, and gift shop.